Estimating Representative Causal Effects with Double Machine Learning: Residuals-on-Residuals Regression with Heterogeneous Treatment Effects

-RORR has many favorable attributes that make it attractive in empirical applications.
-As mentioned above, it enables highly flexible estimation of the nuisance functions.
-Furthermore, RORR has the doubly-robust property, converging to the true $\theta$ if either the treatment model or the outcome model is correct.
-When both models are correct, it is also the efficient estimator \cite{dukes2024doubly}.
-Recent applications of RORR include studies in economics \cite{BaiardiNaghi2024}, ecology \cite{FinkEtAl2023}, and public health \cite{WeiEtAl2024}.
+The residuals-on-residuals regression (RORR) is a popular observational causal inference tool for many reasons.
+Most importantly, it enables the use of highly flexible modern machine learning estimators for the nuisances in the PLM, thus freeing researchers from making strong assumptions about those parameters.
+If the PLM is correctly specified, it is statistically efficient and can achieve parametric convergence rates even when the nuisances are estimated nonparametrically.
+Attesting to its popularity, recent applications of RORR can be found in economics \cite{BaiardiNaghi2024}, ecology \cite{FinkEtAl2023}, political science \cite{jares2025policy}, and public health \cite{WeiEtAl2024}.

-In commercial settings -- characterized by large datasets, short timelines, and stakeholders with diverse technical backgrounds -- RORR is also used for practical reasons.
-For example, the final regression step is computationally efficient, as only a small number of statistics is needed to compute the final estimate of $\theta$.
-Moreover, the recipe of (1) removing variation explainable by pretreatment covariates and (2) estimating the effect of the remaining exogenous variation in $T_i$ on $Y_i$ is intuitive and easy to explain to non-experts.
+In applied data science settings---characterized by large datasets, short timelines, and stakeholders with diverse technical backgrounds---RORR is also commonly used for practical reasons.
+For example, the final regression step is computationally efficient, as only a few statistics are needed to compute $\hat{\theta}$.
+Furthermore, the two-step recipe of (1) removing variation explained by pretreatment covariates and (2) estimating the effect of the remaining exogenous variation in $T_i$ on $Y_i$ is intuitive and easy to explain to non-experts.
+In its simplest form, RORR is none other than ordinary least squares \cite{robins2007comment}.

-However, this simplicity can come at a cost: The interpretation of $\theta$ as an ``average'' treatment effect (whether the ATE, ACD, or AIE) depends on the assumption of a homogeneous treatment effect embedded in the PLM, which may not hold in applications.
-In this section, we discuss the interpretation of $\hat{\theta}$ under two common violations of this assumption: binary treatments with heterogeneous effects across individuals and many-valued treatments with continuous dose-response functions.
+However, this simplicity comes at a price.
+The interpretability of $\hat{\theta}$ as an estimate of the ``average'' treatment effect (whether the ATE, ACD, or AIE) depends on the assumption of a homogeneous treatment effect in the PLM, which may not hold in applications.
+Below, we discuss the interpretation of $\hat{\theta}$ under two violations of this assumption: binary treatments with heterogeneous causal effects across individual units (e.g., a price discount whose impact is greater for more price-sensitive customers), and non-binary treatments with nonlinear dose-response functions (e.g., the effect may depend on the amount that is discounted).